Neuroleptique/Barista-wanted/README.md

 ## How does this app work?
 This app will allows:
-- coffee shop owner to post their unfulfilled shifts
+- coffee shop to post their barista wanted request
 - barista users will get notified through email

 **Link to project:** (work in progress)